-Your certification will be active for two years upon passing the medical assistant certification exam.
-Be sure to stay on top of continuing education and renewing prior to your certification expiring.
+Your NHA certification will be active for two years upon passing the medical assistant certification exam.
+Be sure to stay on top of continuing education and renewing before your certification expires.

 Life happens.
-With that being said, you can reschedule an exam date to a new date within six months of the original scheduled examination date.
+With that being said, you can reschedule an NHA certification exam date to a new date within six months of the originally scheduled examination date.
 You won’t have to pay another fee.
 Find more details about rescheduling on the NHA FAQ page at www.nhanow.com/help-center/faq.

 Knowledge is power, and the medical field is no exception.
 Your medical assistant training throughout your program has taught you all you need to know to do your job well.

 But, you have to stay certified to stay competitive.
 Taking the CCMA exam and earning your NHA certification shows that you are dedicated, professional and knowledgeable in your field.